 - auto: Enable automatic album art fetching during import.
-Default: yes. - cautious: Pick only trusted album art by ignoring filenames that do not contain one of the keywords in cover_names.
-Default: no. - cover_names: Prioritize images containing words in this list.
-Default: cover front art album folder. - google_search: Gather images from Google Image Search.
-Default: no. - minwidth: Only images with a width bigger or equal to minwidth are considered as valid album art candidates.
+Default: yes. - cautious: Pick only trusted album art by ignoring filenames that do not contain one of the keywords in cover\names.
+Default: no. - cover\names: Prioritize images containing words in this list.
+Default: cover front art album folder. - minwidth: Only images with a width bigger or equal to minwidth are considered as valid album art candidates.
 Default: 0. - maxwidth: A maximum image width to downscale fetched images if they are too big.
 The resize operation reduces image width to at most maxwidth pixels.
-The height is recomputed so that the aspect ratio is preserved. - enforce_ratio: Only images with a width:height ratio of 1:1 are considered as valid album art candidates.
-Default: no. - remote_priority: Query remote sources every time and use local image only as fallback.
+The height is recomputed so that the aspect ratio is preserved. - enforce\ratio: Only images with a width:height ratio of 1:1 are considered as valid album art candidates.
+Default: no. - remote\priority: Query remote sources every time and use local image only as fallback.
 Default: no; remote (Web) art sources are only queried if no local art is found in the filesystem. - sources: List of sources to search for images.
-An asterisk expands to all available sources.
-Default: coverart itunes albumart amazon google wikipedia, i.e., all sources.
+An asterisk \ expands to all available sources.
+Default: coverart itunes amazon albumart, i.e., everything but wikipedia.
+Enable those two sources for more matches at the cost of some speed.

-Note: minwidth and enforce_ratio options require either ImageMagick or PIL.
+Note: minwidth and enforce ratio options require either ImageMagick or Pillow.